neuropsychology/NeuroBox/README.md

 **NeuroBox is the remedy.**

-NeuroBox aims to help you sending triggers (event markers) from your experiment to other systems.
+NeuroBox aims to help you send triggers (event markers) from your experiment to other systems.
 It relies on the most accurate technique, a **photosensor**, which will react to the **stimulus' physical display *on the screen*** and send this information to your recording device.

 **This is a new and work in progress project.
 If you are interested by helping or using it, do not hesitate do let us know by opening an issue.**